Superconnections and Index Theory: An index theorem for families

 where $[\pi_!\omega]_\bb{j}\in\Forms^j(Y;\,\End(\pi_!\mathbf{1}))$ is defined as

-where the $\xi^k$ are vector fields on $Y$, $\intm$ denotes contraction, and $c^\pi(\cdot)$ denotes Clifford multiplication on $\Sp(X/Y)$ by the vertical part of the argument. \end{defn} With this understood, we may define the pushforward for a general $\Zz$-graded vector bundle over a Riemannian family, with superconnection. \begin{defn} Let $\pi:X\to Y$ be a Riemannian family with compact and spin fibres.
+where the $\xi^k$ are vector fields on $Y$, $\intm$ denotes contraction, and $c^\pi(\cdot)$ denotes Clifford multiplication on $\Sp(X/Y)$ by the vertical part of the argument. \end{definition} With this understood, we may construct the pushforward for a general $\Zz$-graded vector bundle over a Riemannian family, with superconnection. \begin{lemma} Let $\pi:X\to Y$ be a Riemannian family with compact and spin fibres.
 Let $E\to X$ be a finite dimensional, complex, hermitian, $\Zz$-graded vector bundle with superconnection $\Sc$.
-We define the pushforward $\Zz$-graded vector bundle $\pi_!E\to Y$ with superconnection $\pi_!\Sc$ as follows: \begin{itemize} \item $\pi_!E$: Define $\pi_!E\to Y$ to be the infinite dimensional, $\Zz$-graded, complex, hermitian vector bundle with typical fibre $(\pi_!E)_y=\Gamma(\Sp(X/Y)_y\stimes E_y)$. \item $\pi_!\Sc$: Write $\Sc=\nabla^E+\omega$, where $\nabla^E$ is an ordinary connection on $E$.
+Decompose $\Sc=\nabla^E+\omega$, where $\nabla^E$ is an ordinary connection on $E$.
 Then

 Here